cincheo/ini/README.md

 ## Push/spawn a process on a target node

 Given the pipeline example explained above, to push/spawn the ``p`` processes to nodes ``n1`` and ``n2`` (assuming that these nodes have been properly launched), we just add the ``node`` annotation when starting the processes.
 Additionally, we also need to prefix the names of the channels with ``+``.
-By default, channels remain local to the current process and this prefix is required so that the channels become visible by all nodes (through the Kafka broker).
+By default, channels remain local to the current process and this prefix is required so that the channels become visible by all nodes (through the RabbitMQ broker).

 ```javascript
 declare channel +c0(Int)